 Free long-term parking is difficult to locate in the vicinity of Alpine Ascents.
 Parking options include 2-hour metered street parking, pay-by-day lots, or limited 72-hour free parking (4-6 blocks away).
 If you live locally or plan to rent a vehicle, we recommend parking your car at your home or hotel and commuting to our offices via taxi or app-based transit.

 Due to our location in the heart of Seattle, Alpine Ascents does not offer parking for climbers.
 Please allow sufficient time to park your vehicle if driving to our office.

-FOR 2020: We recommend booking a room for the night before your climb and for the night your climb concludes.
-We de-issue rentals on our return to the trailhead on Day 3, so you are free to book lodging wherever you prefer that night.
+FOR SUMMER 2021: We recommend booking a room for the night before your climb and for the night your climb concludes.
+We de-issue rentals on our return to the trailhead on Day 6, so you are free to book lodging wherever you prefer that night.
 We strongly advise against flying out until the day after your climb concludes.
-Trip schedules will not be adjusted to accommodate return flights booked on the same day your climb concludes.

 We recommend booking a room for the night before your course and for the night your course concludes.
 We will return to our office late on Day 6, between 6 p.m. and 11 p.m., and you can return to your hotel.
 We strongly advise against flying out until the day after your course concludes.
 Trip schedules will not be adjusted to accommodate return flights booked on the same day your course concludes.

 The MarQueen Hotel: One block from our office and often able to offer a discount for our climbers.
 They are helpful and familiar with our programs.
 Please book early as Seattle hotels can be fully booked in summer months.